Security

 Protocol Security Architecture 🏗️

-Rubicon's security is built around our three-layer liquidity stack.
-Each component undergoes rigorous testing and auditing.
+Rubicon's security is built around a multi-layer liquidity stack.
+Each component undergoes testing, verification, and review appropriate to its role in the protocol.

 Rubicon Gladius ⚔️